Watch the recording.

 Founder and Executive Director, The Chisholm Legacy Project

-Jacqueline Patterson is the founder and executive director of The Chisholm Legacy Project: A Resource Hub for Black Frontline Climate Justice Leadership.
-She is the recipient of the 2024 Carnot Prize.
+Jacqueline Patterson is the founder and executive director of The Chisholm Legacy Project, a resource hub for Black frontline climate justice leadership.
+She is the recipient of the 2024 Carnot Prize and a senior fellow at the Kleinman Center.

 Shelley Welton